LeighAtkins/OpenPaint/docs/ai-draw-bot-setup.md

 - Toggle "AI Learning" switch in the AI panel to enable/disable feedback collection
 - Feedback queue is stored locally and only sent when you click "Sync Feedback Now" or when idle
-- No image data is sent, only stroke coordinates and metadata
+- Image data is compressed (JPEG quality 0.7) and only sent if feedback is enabled
+- Images are stored in R2 for training purposes but can be deleted if needed

 ### Promotion Process

 The promotion worker runs daily at 2 AM UTC and:
 1. Reads feedback entries from KV storage
+2. Prioritizes entries with image data for better quality
-2. Aggregates strokes by (measurementCode, viewpoint) combination
+3. Aggregates strokes by (measurementCode, viewpoint) combination
-3. Requires minimum 3 samples before promoting
+4. Requires minimum 3 samples before promoting
-4. Creates production stroke keys used by `draw-bot.js`
+5. Creates production stroke keys used by `draw-bot.js`
-5. Updates confidence scores based on sample count
+6. Updates confidence scores based on sample count
+7. Uses image hash/storage keys for visual validation (future enhancement)

 ## Next Steps